json-api/json-api/_format/1.1/index.md

 2. The document **MUST** define an [alias][aliases] for each extension's URI.

-The alias for an extension's URI **MAY** be used as a key (an "extension-associated key").
+The alias for an extension's URI **MAY** be used as a key (an "extension-associated key") within a `meta` .
 The value at any such key is interpreted according the specification of the extension to which the key name maps.

 The same extension-associated key **MAY** appear more than once in a given